LawnchairLauncher/lawnicons/CONTRIBUTING.md

 9. We will merge your PR, fix the little things, or leave a comment asking you to rework.

 Please keep your repository up to date, otherwise you may drag a commit history through all your PRs.
 There are 2 main ways to do this:
-1. Open `Terminal` on the local copy of your repository via GitHub Desktop.
+- Open `Terminal` on the local copy of your repository via GitHub Desktop.
 Run `git reset --hard upstream/develop`.
 Overwrite your repository with your local copy via GitHub Desktop: `Force push origin`.
-2. Or delete your repository and start the contribution process from scratch.
+- Or delete your repository and start the contribution process from scratch.

 ### icontool.py

-This tool will help you if you regularly contribute dozens of icons and are familiar with the command line.
+This tool will help you if you regularly contribute dozens of icons.

 [icontool.py guide](/docs/icontool_guide.md)